JroutEA/studio/DEVLOG.md

 ### 2025-10-02

+- **v0.1.25**: Fixed a Next.js server action error by moving the version number from `page.tsx` to `package.json` and reading it from there.
 - **v0.1.24**: Implemented a more robust fix for Next.js hydration errors by gating client-side-only components and data fetching behind a `isClient` state check.
 This ensures server-rendered HTML matches the initial client render.
 - **v0.1.23**: Resolved a Next.js hydration warning caused by browser extensions like Dark Reader modifying the DOM before hydration.
 Added `suppressHydrationWarning` to the root `<html>` element.
 - **v0.1.22**: Fixed a Next.js hydration error caused by accessing `localStorage` on the server.
 Moved all `localStorage` calls into a `useEffect` hook to ensure they only run on the client-side.